a66as/StateBasedTestCaseGeneration/README.md

 * Assumes That the SUT is in the SUT package
 * Assumes That thet SUT.tests is the package for testing.
 * Code instrumentation required.
+* Guards must be satisfied manually.

 ### What is Implemented? ###

+Following are the main functionality of the project:

 #### Structural Coverage ####
 * All States Coverage (ASC) (Conformance Suite)